 - 1. Protection of critical and sensitive areas (Part 2.2); - 2.
-Management of waste and debris (Part 2.4.3); - 3.
-Securing of portable sanitary devices (Part 2.4.4), and

-4. Washout procedures for paint, concrete, stucco, and etc. with management of oil-based paint cleanout (Part 2.4.5).
+Control of track-out (Part 2.4.1); - 3.
+Management of waste and debris (Part 2.4.2); - 4.
+Securing of portable sanitary devices (Part 2.4.3), and - 5.
+Washout procedures for paint, concrete, stucco, and etc. with management of oil-based paint cleanout (Part 2.4.4).

-The list of four items immediately above are based on best professional judgement and are common construction site pollution control BMPs found in storm water permits nationwide.

-Due to climate reasons stated previously, soil-stabilization requirements for arid and semi-arid areas are modified in the CPP as follows:
+The list of five items immediately above are based on best professional judgement and are common in storm water permits nationwide.
+However, due to climate reasons stated previously, soil-stabilization requirements for arid and semi-arid areas are modified in the CPP as follows:

 - Stabilization on visually flat areas will not be required. - Stabilization for mild slopes (up to 20 percent) will not be required, but velocity dissipation devices shall be placed across all storm water drainages at a frequency that removes the energy that causes erosion. - Non-vegetative stabilization is required on all slopes over 20 percent unless irrigation is available and vegetative stabilization can be implemented.
 The intent is to increase the robust nature of stabilization with increasingly steeper slopes. - Permanent stabilization requires seeding on all areas that are not covered with structural elements such as building or paving, or that are engineered or intended for structural purposes like graveled parking or dirt roads.
-The revegetation process implemented must mimic the natural revegetation process for germination and growth of seeds during the infrequent storm events. - Disturbed areas on projects outside of populated areas where no irrigation is available shall be reclaimed with a seed mix of plants indigenous to the area.
-No invasive species are allowed.
+The revegetation process implemented must mimic the natural revegetation process for germination and growth of seeds during the infrequent storm events.